Quinnipiac University emphasizes integrity as one of its guiding principles.

 10. Violations Outside of a Course

-If a student with no prior academic integrity violation accepts responsibility for an action which violates the Academic Integrity Policy but is not related to a particular class, the joint resolution may be completed with the director of academic integrity.
+If a student with no prior academic integrity violation accepts responsibility for an action which violates the Academic Integrity Policy but is not related to a particular class, the joint resolution may be completed with the coordinator of academic integrity.
 An example of this would be giving a fellow student a paper from a class taken in a previous semester.
-Joint resolutions completed with the director of academic integrity will be approved by the Academic Integrity Board.
+Joint resolutions completed with the coordinator of academic integrity will be approved by the Academic Integrity Board.

 E. Student Procedural Rights